 Alcatraz Island, was home to the most famous prison in the world. and today is San Francisco’s most popular tourist attraction.
 The Island is located 1 mile off the San Francisco waterfront, in the middle of San Francisco Bay.
 Prison tours are available daily and include an award winning audio tour of the prison cell-block.

 Tickets sell out very early, especially in the summer or holidays.
-City Sightseeing offers a popular package of a tour to Alcatraz, combined with our All Loops bus tour of San Francisco.
+Skyline Sightseeing offers a popular package of a tour to Alcatraz, combined with our 2 Day Hop-On Hop-Off bus tour of San Francisco.

 #4 Things to Do in San Francisco – North Beach